onqtam/onqtam.github.io/_posts/2017-09-02-simple-cpp-reflection-with-cmake.md

 In my (cleverly titled) [game](https://github.com/onqtam/game){:target="_blank"} project I use reflection extensively.
 So far I generate only serialization/deserialization and GUI binding routines (3 functions per type) on top of which I've built the following:

-- reloadable .dll plugins (in conjunction with the use of [dynamix](https://github.com/iboB/dynamix){:target="_blank"}) - even with the ability to change the layout of types at runtime! (by serializing object state, recreating them and then deserializing the old state)
+- reloadable .dll plugins (with the help of [dynamix](https://github.com/iboB/dynamix){:target="_blank"}) - even with the ability to change the layout of types at runtime! (by serializing object state, recreating the instances and then deserializing the old state)
 - generic undo/redo system

+I might expand on that in a future post.

 I also like how composable everything is with the serialization/deserialization routines.
-In a few headers I provide overloads for the primitive types and for a few containers like ```std::vector<>``` (and maybe types from third parties) - and from then on the generated routines by the reflection for all my types call overloads for each of the fields of my types - composes quite nicely - I originally heard of such composing in [this talk](https://www.youtube.com/watch?v=Njjp_MJsgt8){:target="_blank"} about [```hash_append```](https://github.com/HowardHinnant/hash_append){:target="_blank"}!
+In a few headers I provide overloads for the primitive types and for a few containers like ```std::vector<>``` (and maybe types from third party libraries) - and from then on the generated routines for all my types call overloads for each of their fields - composes quite nicely - I was originally exposed to the idea of such composability in [this talk](https://www.youtube.com/watch?v=Njjp_MJsgt8){:target="_blank"} about [```hash_append```](https://github.com/HowardHinnant/hash_append){:target="_blank"}!

-I might expand on that in a future post.

 Thanks for reading :)